Sellf/docs/source/includes/_companies.md

 --------- | -----------
 sort_by | Column to sort by <br> (i.e. `id`, `name`, `created_at`, `updated_at`)
-user_id | Unique identifier of the user the company is owned by name | A string containing or matching the name of the company
+user_id | Unique identifier of the user the company is owned by name | A string matching the name of the company code | A string matching the custom code of the company